amarrazza/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+  Relational Databases are tables that store data points that can be associated to eachother.
+SQL is a programming language to query these databases.
 2. Why do tables need a Primary Key?
+Tables need a primary key so that each data point has a unique id.
 3. What is the name given to a table column that references the Primary Key on another table?
+A foreign key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+An additional table that contains foreign keys for both of the original two tables